Jon-Webb-79/c_double/docs/doxygen/sphinx_docs/Dictionary.rst

 ~~~~~~~~~~~~~~~~~~~~~
 .. c:function:: double get_double_dict_value(const dict_d* dict, const char* key)

    Retrieves the value associated with a key.
-Returns FLT_MAX if the key
+Returns DBL_MAX if the key
    is not found.

    :param dict: Target dictionary
    :param key: String key to look up
-   :returns: Associated double value, or FLT_MAX if not found
+   :returns: Associated double value, or DBL_MAX if not found
    :raises: Sets errno to EINVAL for NULL inputs, ENOENT if key not found

    Example: